raganwald/raganwald.github.com/index.md

 ## Who I am

 I am a Principal Engineer & Technical Product Manager.
-I am techical; I ship products; and I grow engineering collaboratively.
-I have led teams from four to forty-five people; I shipped the products responsible for KL Group/Sitraka's and PagerDuty's successful exits; I've led through growth in size and complexity from startup-in-a-room to IPO and beyond with gloablly distributed teams; I've led engineering-wide changes to structure, process, tooling, and platforms.[^sitraka-quest][^PDNYSE]
+I am technical; I ship products; and I grow engineering collaboratively.
+I have led teams from four to forty-five people; I've led through growth in size and complexity from startup-in-a-room to IPO and beyond with gloablly distributed teams; I've led engineering-wide changes to structure, process, tooling, and platforms.

+I shipped the products and features responsible for KL Group/Sitraka's and PagerDuty's successful exits[^sitraka-quest][^PDNYSE]

 I'm available for work, and this is not my first rodeo.
-I have been most impactful as a Technical Product Manager or Staff+ Engineer with a side of TPM.
+I have been most impactful as a Technical Product Manager, or Staff+ Engineer with a side of TPM.
 I am a very strong communicator: I wrote a popular book about JavaScript, I write technical documentation and essays, and I speak at both tech conferences and company-wide events.

 My experience is itemized in more detail on [LinkedIn]; my résumé is available upon [request][raganwald@gmail.com].
 My books, essays, and conference talks are available on my [creative works page].
 My personal email is [raganwald@gmail.com].